SylvieCanongia/REACT-JS-Currency-converter/README.md

 - Selection of the currency in the list on click and dynamic conversion of a fix base amount

 - Implement a controlled field to filter currencies.

+- Add currencies filter on input search.

+- Dynamization of the document title according to the selected currency with 'componentDidUpdate'.